Table of Contents

 • OcrResult: Structured OCR output with page geometry and text elements

-• TesseractOcr: Traditional Tesseract-based OCR engine
+• LMKitOcr: Traditional OCR engine for fast, layout-aware text extraction

 • ImageBuffer: Image container for OCR input